24hours-hack/NexLinc/README.md

 ## 📌 About the Project

-**NexLinc** is a beginner-friendly, AI-powered web platform developed to assist users with real-time medical insights.
+**AayurJeev** is a beginner-friendly, AI-powered web platform developed to assist users with real-time medical insights.
 It features symptom checking, machine learning-based disease prediction, and multilingual accessibility – all tailored for rural and regional users.

 This project was built during the **BYTE BATTLE Hackathon**, organized by Nexlinc and powered by **VTU’s Visvesvaraya Research & Innovation Foundation (VRIF)**.